 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2015) Model molecules mimicking asphaltenes.
-Advances in Colloid and Interface Science. vol. 218.
+- (2021) Emulsions in external electric fields.
+Advances in Colloid and Interface Science. vol. 294.

 - (2020) Assessing the Interfacial Activity of Insoluble Asphaltene Layers: Interfacial Rheology versus Interfacial Tension.
 Langmuir. vol. 36 (49).